etamity/angular-node-test/README.md

 - `gulp` to start server (default web port: 8000, will open in browser,  api port : 8080 )

 ## HOW TO TEST
-- `npm install -g karma jasmine` to install gulp and bower globally
+- `npm install -g karma jasmine requirejs` to install karma, jasmine and requirejs globally
 - `karma start` to start test

 ## Optional